DWethmar/go-api/pkg/README.md

 #Backend

-This directory contains the code for the backend.
+This directory contains the code for the backend